 Railroad Retirement Income and Expenditures.
 Railroad retirement cash flow projections are based on the intermediate set of assumptions used in the RRB's actuarial valuation of the program.
-Estimated railroad retirement expenditures are expected to exceed estimated income (excluding interest) throughout most of the period, except in 2056 through 2059.
+Estimated railroad retirement expenditures are expected to exceed estimated income (excluding interest) throughout most of the period, except in 2065.